• Skip to primary navigation

 Bouillon Cubes and Broths

 This one is another shocker!
-Some bullion cubes contain barley, which is not gluten-free.
+Some bullion cubes are not gluten-free because they can contain wheat or barley.
 Some canned and boxed broths state "may contain wheat," which may or may not be safe to eat.
 Be extra careful when it comes to these items!
 Look for ones that state gluten-free on the label for the best bet.
 Three brands that come to mind are Swanson, Pacific Foods, and Imagine.

 Canned Soup